Beyond Smoothed Analysis: Analyzing the Simplex Method by the Book: Introduction

-\paragraph{Scaling} A well-formed LP ideally satisfies certain assumptions about the scale of the different quantities that appear among the input data, the output solution, and intermediate values.
-These assumptions are important to the functioning of real-world software.
-The primary way in which this scaling requirement has been explained is through the effects of floating-point arithmetic.
-In an IEEE 754 double precision floating point number, there is 1 bit for the sign, 11 bits for the exponent, and 53 bits for the significand (of which 52 are explicitly stored).
+\paragraph{Condition number} In an IEEE 754 double precision floating point number, there is 1 bit for the sign, 11 bits for the exponent, and 53 bits for the significand (of which 52 are explicitly stored).
 This means that any such number can have a relative precision of at most $2^{-53} \approx 10^{-16}$.
 Any arithmetic performed with numbers whose relative magnitudes differ by many orders of magnitude will yield imprecise results.
 This effect is particularly visible when solving a system of linear equations.
-Here, the backward error up to which it can be solved increases when the linear system has a high condition number.
-Typically in linear programming software, the condition number of linear systems is assumed to be no greater than $10^{10}$.
+Here, the backward error up to which it can be solved increases when the linear system has a high \emph{condition number}.
+The condition number $\kappa$ of a matrix $A$ is defined as $\kappa \coloneqq \norm{A}\norm{A^{-1}}$.
+The relation to the backward error is the following.
+When solving the linear system $Ax = b$, a condition number $\kappa = 10^k$ indicates that one may loose up to $k$ digits of accuracy in $x$ from the accuracy in $b$.
+Typically, in linear programming software, the condition number of linear systems is assumed to be no greater than $10^{12}$, see the discussion pertaining to Gurobi in \Cref{sec:bythebooksimplexfindings} for example.

-These numerical concerns are an important reason for why proper scaling of the input is explicitly recommended.
-Users are advised to manually scale the rows and columns of the problem appropriately.
-Most often, this advice takes the form of suggesting to choose the measurement units for the rows and columns in such a manner that no quantities will be too large or too small.
-Beyond this advice, most LP solvers also include automatic scaling algorithms in case the user's scaling is deemed insufficient.
-Overall, the role of scaling for LP is poorly understood \cite[p.~110]{marosbook} \cite{qi-huangfu}.